 In the UK there are currently 635,000 empty homes according to the latest statistics from the government, and around 72,100 in London alone.

-This is startling, at best these empty homes are reducing the number of homes & available housing stock in the area (at a time when housing is already seriously strained) and at worst actually damaging local communities.
+This is startling.
+At best, these empty homes are reducing the number of homes and available housing stock in the area (at a time when housing is already seriously strained) and at worst actually damaging local communities

 What Is Buy To Leave?

 Buy-to-Leave is a strange concept as it goes against many core, investment principles.